 For parents of kids with autism, arcades can be an absolute nightmare — blinking lights, tons of children running around, and enough blasting noise to send anyone into sensory overdrive.
-But now, Chuck E. Cheese's and the Center for Autism and Related Disorders (CARD) have teamed up to give children with autism a toned down experience, which they're calling "Sensory Sensitive Sundays."
+To ensure everyone can have a fun experience out at the arcade, Chuck E. Cheese's and the Center for Autism and Related Disorders (CARD) have teamed up to give children with autism and other disabilities a toned-down experience for the third year in a row, through an event they call "Sensory Sensitive Sundays."

-The sensory-friendly Sundays began on Nov.
-4 and feature reduced noise and dimmed lighting from 9 a.m. to 11 a.m.
-Another Chuck E. Cheese's in Glen Burnie, MD, holds the same kind of event on the second Sunday of every month.
-These Chuck E. Cheese locations are setting an incredible example, and we hope more locations and other major family entertainment centers can follow their lead.
+At participating locations, Sensory Sensitive Sundays feature reduced noise, dimmed lighting, and limited appearances by Chuck E. from 9 a.m. to 11 a.m.
+These Chuck E. Cheese's locations are setting an incredible example, and we hope even more locations and other major family entertainment centers can soon follow their lead.